Valle de Bravo is a colonial village, founded in 1531 by Franciscans located 2 hours from Mexico City.

 Its unique feature: the multiple convergences that are never in the same place from one day to the next.
 Here, the conditions are more generous, it is advisable to become familiar with the site by flying rather in the morning and at the end of the day, at least at the beginning, in order to get used to it.
 I ask students to land at 12:30, in general, depending on their level and the conditions of course.
 In the middle of the day, it is sometimes difficult to land.

-To get there, you can take a cab.
-However, as the landing of Piano is a little off-center, it is not easy to find one to get back, and some refuse, because the road turns into a track eventually.
-That's why the vast majority of pilots uses paragliding companies for logistics.
+To get there, you can take a taxi.
+However, as Piano's landing is a little off-center, it is not easy to find one for the return trip, and some refuse, because the road turns into a track at the end.
+This is why the vast majority of pilots go through paragliding structures for logistics.
+We obviously offer you this type of service.

-It is sometimes possible to return directly to Valle de Bravo and land at Santa Maria (lake landing), but this does not work every time.
-Refer to the Cross-Country (XC) section, where the flight routes are detailed.
-Please also read :
+It is sometimes possible to go directly into Valle de Bravo and land in Santa Maria (lake landing), but it doesn't always work.